-In accordance with the National Association of College Admission Counseling Principles of Best Practices, Incarnate Word Academy will comply with colleges' requests for information regarding applicants' disciplinary records including any significant disciplinary or academic misconduct, including actions that have led to out-of-school suspension, withdrawal or dismissal, either before or after their submission of applications.
-When discipline questions are asked on required college application forms to be completed by the Counselor, the college Counselor will provide a written response to the question, describing the situation and disciplinary action while continuing to support the student on behalf of the school.
+In accordance with the National Association of College Admission Counseling Principles of Best Practices, Incarnate Word Academy will comply with colleges' requests for information regarding applicants' disciplinary records including any significant disciplinary or academic misconduct, including actions that have led to out-ofschool suspension, withdrawal or dismissal, either before or after their submission of applications.
+When discipline questions are asked on required college application forms to be completed; the college counselor will provide a written response to the question, describing the situation and disciplinary action while continuing to support the student on behalf of the school.